 Kenner real estate is some of the most expensive in Louisiana, although Kenner house values don't compare to the most expensive real estate in the U.S.

-Kenner is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kenner is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kenner is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kenner who work in office and administrative support (12.67%), sales jobs (11.06%), and management occupations (8.54%).

 The overall education level of Kenner is somewhat higher than in the average US city of 21.84%: 25.14% of adults 25 and older in the city have at least a bachelor's degree.